Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 Cryotherapy

-What to expect: In this procedure, the doctor will freeze the wart with liquid nitrogen.
+What to expect: In this procedure, we freeze the wart with liquid nitrogen.
 It is quick and may be done in a few minutes.
-Some patients try thinning the wart down beforehand with buffing and salicylic acid, but cryotherapy requires no pretreatment preparation.
+Some patients try thinning the wart down beforehand with buffing and salicylic acid, but cryotherapy often requires no pretreatment preparation.

 Downtime: The recovery period after cryotherapy depends on the body part involved.
-You may resume normal activities as soon as it is done.
-However, if the treated area is in a weight-bearing or repeatedly compressed location, you may have to protect it for a week to let it dry up before returning to your usual routines.
-The site can be washed while bathing.
+Patients may resume normal activities as soon as it is done.
+However, if the treated area is in a weight-bearing or repeatedly compressed location, we advise them to protect it for a week to let it dry up before returning to their usual routines.
+The site can be washed when bathing.

 Aftercare: The blister will need a plaster for protection.
 It is expected to form a scab a week after treatment.
-However, if it breaks before scabbing, make sure to apply an antiseptic on the site and avoid touching the fluid.
+However, if it breaks before scabbing, we recommend applying an antiseptic on the site and avoiding contact with the fluid.
 The scab will fall off on its own.
-Until then, do not pick at the site, as that will spread the virus.
+Until then, patients must not pick at the site, as that will spread the wart virus.

-Cryotherapy rarely leads to bacterial infection, but call your doctor if the wart removal site develops signs of infection.
-One or two treatments may be enough for small warts, but bigger ones will require more.
+Cryotherapy rarely leads to bacterial infection, but patients should seek medical attention if the treated site develops signs of infection.
+One or two treatments may be enough for small warts, but bigger ones often require more.

 Cantharidin

-What to expect: The doctor will apply a chemical on the wart and cover it with non-porous tape.
-It should take only a few minutes.
+What to expect: In this procedure, we apply a chemical—derived from blister beetle secretions—on the wart and cover it with non-porous tape.
+This should take only a few minutes.
 Cantharidin application does not require any pretreatment preparations.

 Is cantharidin treatment painful?
-Cantharidin application itself is painless, but blistering will occur in 1-2 days, making the site feel tender.
-The discomfort will go away in 4-7 days as the blister dries up.
+Cantharidin application itself is painless, but blistering usually occurs in 1-2 days, making the site feel tender.
+The discomfort normally goes away in 4-7 days as the blister dries up.

 Downtime: As in cryotherapy, the downtime for cantharidin treatment also depends on the body part involved.

-Aftercare: The doctor will instruct you to wash the area with soap and water after 4 hours.
-You can take it off sooner if you feel a burning sensation or severe pain on the site.
-You may wash the treated area while showering and cover it with a plaster afterward.
+Aftercare: We usually instruct patients to wash the area with soap and water 4 hours after cantharidin application.
+They can remove it sooner if they feel a burning sensation or severe pain on the site.
+They may wash the treated area while showering and cover it with a plaster afterward.

-Occasionally, patients develop bigger, more painful blisters, needing fluid drainage.
-If this happens, you may apply an antiseptic solution to the area then prick one side of the blister with a sterilized needle.
-Do not touch the fluid or remove the blister roof.
-Dry the area with gauze and sterilize it again once drainage is done.
+Occasionally, patients develop bigger, more painful blisters that need fluid drainage.
+If this happens, we advise them to apply an antiseptic solution to the area and then prick one side of the blister with a sterilized needle.
+Patients must avoid touching the fluid or removing the blister roof to prevent spreading the wart virus or developing a bacterial infection.
+The area may be dried with gauze and sterilized again once drainage is done.

 The wart will dry up a week after the treatment.
-Your doctor can clip the dead wart on follow up if it has not fallen off by then.
+We inform our patients that we can clip the dead wart on their follow-up visit if it has not fallen off by then.

-Complications are rare after cantharidin treatment, but call your dermatologist if you experience severe bleeding, itchiness or pain.
+Complications are rare after cantharidin treatment, but patients should seek medical attention if they experience severe bleeding, itchiness or pain.
 Resistant warts will require multiple sessions.

 Electrosurgery and Curettage

-What to expect: The doctor will clean the area and give you numbing medication before the treatment.
-A small blade or spoon-like device will be used to scoop out the wart.
+What to expect: In this procedure, we start by cleaning the area and numbing the treatment site.
+We use a small blade or spoon-like device to scoop out the wart.
 A pen-like, electric heating device will stop the bleeding and burn the rest of the growth.
-The session’s duration depends on the wart’s severity, but it usually takes about 15 minutes, which includes the injection of the numbing drug.
+The session’s duration depends on the wart’s severity, but it usually takes about 15-30 minutes from the time we inject the numbing drug.

 The procedure creates a round or wide wound that will not need suturing.
-Depending on your health status, your dermatologist may advise you to get medical clearance or stop some medications a few days before the session.
+We advise patients to get medical clearance or stop some medications a few days before the session, depending on their health status.

-Aftercare: Your doctor will give you specific post-operative wound care instructions.
+Aftercare: We usually give our patients specific post-operative wound care instructions.
 Generally, the wound is kept dry and bandaged for the first 24-48 hours to let it clot properly.
-You can then wash it afterward with gentle soap and water.
-Change the bandage regularly.
+They can then wash it afterward with gentle soap and water.
+The bandage must be changed regularly.

-If done expertly, electrosurgery and curettage rarely cause complications.
-However, you may call your doctor if you experience severe pain, bleeding, and fever, or if the site develops a yellowish discharge.
+If done properly, electrosurgery and curettage rarely cause complications.
+However, patients must see a healthcare professional if they experience severe pain, bleeding, and fever, or if the site develops a yellowish discharge.

-Warts need only one session of electrosurgery and curettage.
+Warts usually need only one session of electrosurgery and curettage.

 Excision

-What to expect: The doctor will clean the area, inject a numbing medication, cut out the wart then close the wound.
-The whole session takes about 15-30 minutes.
+What to expect: In this procedure, we clean the area, inject local anesthesia, cut out the wart tissue then close the wound.
+The whole session takes about 30 minutes for small warts but longer for bigger lesions.

-The procedure will create a wound that may be cauterized or stitched up.
-Depending on your health condition, your dermatologist may advise you to get medical clearance or avoid some medications a few days before your appointment.
+Surgical excision creates a wound that we can cauterize or stitch up.
+Depending on the patient’s health condition, they may need to get medical clearance or avoid some medications a few days before their appointment.

 Is wart excision painful?
 The procedure itself is painless because of the numbing medication, but the site will feel tender for a couple of weeks.
-You may need pain medications after your session.
+Over-the-counter medications help stave off pain and other inflammatory symptoms.

 Downtime: Recovery from wart excision depends on the lesion’s size, shape and location.
-You may be advised to avoid strenuous activities for 2-4 weeks to avoid trauma to the site.
-You may use crutches to relieve the pressure from plantar excisions.
+We advise our patients to avoid strenuous activities for 2-4 weeks to avoid trauma to the site.
+We recommend crutches to avoid heavy pressure on plantar excisions.

 Warts need only one session of excision surgery.